210104-msbi-reston/Chase_Hovel_P1/README.md

 ## Getting Started

 ##### Requirements
--Visual Studio 2017
+- Visual Studio 2017
--MS SQL Server 2016
+- MS SQL Server 2016
--SQL Server Integration Server
+- SQL Server Integration Server
--SQL Server Management Studio 2018
+- SQL Server Management Studio 2018

 ##### Steps to pulling repo to a directory
 1. Create a new local repository on your machine